Child Development (CHLD)

 CHLD 75 Supervising Adults in Early Childhood Settings

-Methods and principles of working with and supervising adults in the early childhood setting.
-Emphasis is on the role of the experienced children's teacher who functions as a model and mentor to new teachers as s/he addresses the needs of children, parents and staff.
+Functions of leadership as an important role in working with and supervising adults in the early childhood education setting.
+Emphasis is on effective leadership skills for teachers of young children who function as role models and mentors to new teachers as they address the needs of children, parents and staff.

 CHLD 79 Infant and Toddler Care and Education